awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-delete-subscription-topic.md

    The topic is deleted\.

-## To Delete an Amazon SNS Subscription and Topic Using the AWS SDK for Java<a name="delete-subscription-topic-aws-java"></a>
+## To delete an Amazon SNS subscription and topic using the AWS SDK for Java<a name="delete-subscription-topic-aws-java"></a>

 1. Specify your AWS credentials\.
 For more information, see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html) in the *AWS SDK for Java 2\.x Developer Guide*\.